We Keep WA Litter Free campaign

 Every year, more than 26 million pounds of litter is tossed or blown onto Washington’s roadways and interchanges.
 Public areas, like rest areas, parks, and recreation areas, see an additional 11.6 million pounds of litter per year.

-Our 2022 litter study shows there are 73,580 pieces of litter (1,579 pounds) per mile per year on Washington’s interstate highways.
+Our 2022 litter study shows there is an average of 73,580 pieces of litter (1,579 pounds) per mile per year on Washington’s interstate highways.
 Local roads are the least littered and still have 18,051 pieces of litter (143 pounds) per mile per year.

 Litter isn't just ugly, it's dangerous.
 Roadside litter causes hundreds of car crashes every year and many types of litter, like cigarette butts, leach harmful chemicals into natural habitats.